 Dyslexia affects approximately one in ten people in the UK, that’s over 6 million people.
-It is the most common and best understood hidden disability, despite this, there is still much to be done to help people ‘make sense of dyslexia’.
+It is the most common and best understood hidden disability, despite this, there is still much to be done to help people understand and raise awareness of dyslexia.

 How to get involved in Dyslexia Awareness Week